Max-DoDo/The-World-Conquest/CHANGLOG.md

 ## [0.3.0] - 2024-04-19

+### BugFix

+* fixed the scrollbar could not display well in different zoom scale.

 ### Known bug

 * The popup panel does not work properly when too much information needs to be displayed within a short period of time.